All Article

 Common Mistakes to Avoid

-A progress tracker can greatly improve Agile sprints and stand-ups, but only if it’s used correctly.
-Many teams fall into habits that reduce its effectiveness or turn it into extra overhead instead of a valuable tool.
+Progress tracking can greatly improve Agile sprints and stand-ups, but only if it’s used correctly.
+Many teams fall into habits that reduce their effectiveness or turn it into extra overhead instead of a valuable tool.
 Here are some pitfalls to watch out for:

 1. Treating the Tracker as a Reporting Tool Only